 Known for his distinct black and white aesthetic and unique play with shadows and colors, Aaron regularly transforms the people he photographs into art.
 With a just-released photography zine, a robust portfolio, long list of clients and a recent exhibition Without Context (Sin Contexto) in Madrid Spain, Aaron’s talent like his is bound to shake up the photography scene.
 And that’s precisely what he’s doing.
 In this interview, he talks about how he finds beauty in imperfections, his dislike for “nice” photos and how he found the courage to stick with his true aestetic.
 We also talk about what he hopes his photos say or don’t say.
 Interview + Some of Aaron's work Here

-From My Recent Exhibition "Without Context"
+From My Exhibition "Without Context"

-An exhibition about expectation.
+Without Context is an exhibition about expectation.
 We give an image our attention, we expect answers for our gaze.
 Advertisers and algorithms have perfected this form of commerce and the more satisfying the answers, the more satiated yet, addicted we become.
 I prefer questions instead of answers.
 I prefer feelings instead of responses and I prefer “hmmm” instead of “ahah!”

 Images start a conversation, but you have to see the shapes and the lines and you have to ask the questions.
 There are no answers, only humans, physicality, emotion and shape.
 We are the context, not the image.

 We imagine that a true portrait captures someone’s soul or tells the truth…but I think a good portrait asks a good question and reveals a part of ourselves.